StudioEtrange/docker-sabnzbd/README.md

 ## Version and Tag

 * Each tag is a different version of Sabnzbd
-* latest is the latest sabznbd version available through this repository
+* latest is the latest stable sabznbd version available through this repository
-* 0.7.x is the development version from sabnzbd git repository
+* 0.7.x is the development version from sabnzbd git repository and will be updated each time this image is used

 ## Instruction